kubeshop/testkube/docs/scheduling.md

   Normal  SuccessfulCreate  5m41s                cronjob-controller  Created job scheduled-test-tests-2749757
 ```

-As it was mentioned above we have a scheduled callback for launching our test.
+As mentioned above, we have a scheduled callback for launching our test.

-#  Getting scheduled test results
+## Getting Scheduled Test Results

-And we can check, if the test is executed every minute for schedule we provided.
+Now we can check whether the test is executed every minute for the schedule we provided.

 ```sh
 kubectl testkube get execution